Zobm ransomware removal instructions

-Zobm ransomware is a part of Djvu, a family of ransomware-type malware.
-The person who discovered Zobm is Amigo-A. Like most programs of this type, it encrypts (locks) data, creates a ransom note and adds its extension to every encrypted file.
-Zobm creates "_readme.txt" file and appends the ".zobm" extension.
-For example, it renames a file named "1.jpg" to "1.jpg.zobm", and so on.
+Discovered by Amigo-A, Zobm ransomware is a part of the Djvu family of ransomware-type malware.
+Like most programs of this type, it encrypts (locks) data, creates a ransom message, and adds its extension to each encrypted file.
+Zobm creates the "_readme.txt" file and appends the ".zobm" extension.
+For example, "1.jpg" becomes "1.jpg.zobm", and so on.

-As stated in the "_readme.txt" file (ransom note), the only way for victims of Zobm to decrypt their files is to purchase a decryption tool and unique key.
-Instructions on how to make a payment will be provided after writing cyber criminals an email with a personal ID in it to email@example.com or firstname.lastname@example.org address.
-The price of a decryption software and key is $980, however, victims who will contact them in 72 hours after encryption will get a 50% discount.
-Simply said, victims are encouraged to contact them as soon as possible.
-Unfortunately, Zobm's developers are the only ones who have tools that can decrypt files encrypted by this ransomware.
-Another problem is that most cyber criminals (ransomware developers) cannot be trusted, they tend not to send decryption tools even if a ransom is paid.
-Typically, the only way to recover files without risking to get scammed is to restore them from a backup.
-Also, it is worth mentioning that uninstalling ransomware from the system only prevents it from causing further encryptions, all encrypted files remain encrypted.
+The "_readme.txt" file (ransom message) states that the only way for victims of Zobm to decrypt their files is to purchase a decryption tool and unique key.
+Instructions about how to make payment will be provided after sending an email to cyber criminals at firstname.lastname@example.org or email@example.com with a personal ID.
+The cost of decryption software and key is $980, however, victims who make contact within 72 hours of encryption will receive a 50% discount.
+I.e., victims are encouraged to contact these criminals immediately.
+Unfortunately, only Zobm's developers have tools that can decrypt files compromised by this ransomware.
+Note that cyber criminals (ransomware developers) can never be trusted - they often send no decryption tools or keys, even if ransoms are paid.
+Typically, the only way to recover files without being scammed is to restore them from a backup.
+Uninstalling ransomware from the system simply prevents it from causing further encryption - all encrypted files remain encrypted.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-As a rule, ransomware is designed to encrypt data and create and/or display a ransom note that contains instructions on how to pay a ransom.
-The two main differences usually are price of a decryption software and/or key, and cryptographic algorithm (symmetric or asymmetric) that is used to encrypt victim's files.
-Either way, most victims cannot decrypt their files without tools that only cyber criminals who designed a particular ransomware have.
-It is possible only in cases when such software is not finished, contains bugs, flaws, etc. Simply said, most of the times victims have only two options: to pay a ransom and hope that cyber criminals will send the promised tools or restore files from an existing data backup.
-That is why it is important to always have data backed up and keep it on a remote server like Cloud or unplugged storage device.
-A couple of examples of other ransomware are Deuce, 2048 and DeathRansom.
+Generally, ransomware encrypts data and creates or displays a ransom message that contains instructions about how to pay the ransom.
+Main differences are usually cost of decryption software and key, and cryptographic algorithm (symmetric or asymmetric) used to encrypt files.
+In any case, most victims cannot decrypt their files without tools held only by the cyber criminals who designed the ransomware.
+It might be possible only in rare cases when the software is not complete, contains bugs/flaws, etc. Victims have just two options: to pay the ransom (not advised) and hope that cyber criminals will send the tools, or restore files from an existing data backup.
+Therefore, always have data backed up and keep it on a remote server (such as Cloud) or unplugged storage device.
+Some examples of other ransomware programs are Deuce, 2048, and DeathRansom.

 How did ransomware infect my computer?